PrestaShop/prestashop-specs/content/1.7/spec-templates/technical-characteristics-template.md

 This template presents how to write **technical characteristics** specs.

-It corresponds to the features' "Technical characteristics" int he schema below
+It corresponds to the features' "Technical characteristics" in the schema below

 ![specs structure](/img/ps_specs_structure.jpg)